 We also enjoy two contemplative services: on Sundays, we gather together in Silence at 8:50am – 9:30am, and on Wednesday, we pray and meditate together at 9:45 – 10:15am.
 Both of these services have a facilitator who opens and closes the meeting in prayer.
-Occasionally on Sundays, we follow the monthly Unity Village Silent Unity prayer service, which consists of a series of affirmative statements which are read by the facilitator and followed by five minutes of silence.
-Generally, we simply enjoy silence.
+In between, we enjoy sacred Silence.
+We've recently added a third session of stillness with meditation on Monday evenings at 6pm.

 What is the dress code?

 Be comfortable!
 Some folks enjoy dressing in their “Sunday best”.
 Others enjoy wearing shorts, t-shirts, and flip-flops.
 All are welcome!
 Wherever you are on the wardrobe spectrum, our focus is always on the inner journey.